LaFrimousse/VITAProject/README.md

-# VITA POSE ESTIMATION PROJECT
+# Human Live Pose Estimation Using PifPaf
 A web application used to train a neural network with user's body postures, and then detects the poses the users might take.

 ## A propos: